Monster Musume

 Monster Musume (モンスター娘のいる日常, Monsutā Musume no Iru Nichijō) is a Japanese manga series written and illustrated by Okayado.
-The series is published in Japan by Tokuma Shoten in their Monthly Comic Ryū magazine and by Seven Seas Entertainment in the United States, with the chapters collected and reprinted into seventeen tankōbon volumes to date.
+The series is published in Japan by Tokuma Shoten in their Monthly Comic Ryū magazine and by Seven Seas Entertainment in the United States, with the chapters collected and reprinted into twenty tankōbon volumes to date.
 Monster Musume revolves around Kimihito Kurusu, a Japanese student whose life is thrown into turmoil after accidentally becoming involved with the "Interspecies Cultural Exchange" program.

 An anime adaptation aired from July to September 2015, and is licensed by Sentai Filmworks under the title Monster Musume: Everyday Life with Monster Girls.

 A light novel based on the series, titled Monster Musume – Monster Girls on the Job!, with Yoshino Origuchi, author of Monster Girl Doctor, as the writer, was published by Seven Seas Entertainment on August 29, 2020.

 Synopsis

 Setting

-For years, the Japanese government had kept a secret: mythical creatures such as centaurs, mermaids, harpies, and lamaias are real.
+For years, the Japanese government had kept a secret: mythical creatures such as centaurs, mermaids, harpies, and lamiais are real.
 Three years before the start of the story, the government revealed the existence of these creatures and passed the "Interspecies Cultural Exchange Act".
 Since then, these creatures, known as "liminals", have become a part of human society, living with ordinary families like foreign exchange students and au-pair visitors, but with other duties and restrictions (the primary restrictions being that liminals and humans are forbidden from harming each other or procreating).

 Plot

 In Asaka, Saitama, Kimihito Kurusu is a normal student who initially has no connection to the exchange program.
 However, when coordinator Kuroko Smith delivers the very scared and embarrassed Miia to his door by mistake, he cannot bring himself to send her away and allows her to live at his home, taking advantage of his parents' extended absence.
 As the story continues, Kimihito meets and gives shelter to other female liminals, each of a different species.
-Some arrive more or less by accident, while others are forced upon him by Smith or simply insinuate themselves into the house.
+Some arrive more or less by accident, while others are forced upon him by Smith or simply force themselves into the house.
 Before long, Kimihito finds himself in a hectic environment, struggling to live in harmony with his new housemates while dealing with both their constant affectionate/romantic advances and the dramas of helping them get along in the human world.
 The situation takes on a new twist after he is told that because of expected changes in the law dealing with human-liminal relationships, he is expected to marry one of the girls as a test case, thus increasing their competition for his attention.
 However, as time passes, other liminal girls become attracted to him and begin to vie for his attention, much to Kimihito's embarrassment and the annoyance of his housemates.